 Get a handle on your project management issues

 So there you have it.
 The top project management issues we see again and again.
-All of these issues track back to your profitability and risk of compromising what you promised to your clients.
-If these issues sound familiar, and you need more help getting a handle on your project management operations, please reach out to see how we can help.
+All of these issues trackback to your profitability and risk of compromising what you promised to your clients.
+If these issues sound familiar, and you need more help getting a handle on your business operations as a whole, please reach out to see how we can help.

 For further self-guided information, see our complete guide to successful small business operations.